 - Required: You will need a custom domain, most .COM domains run around $12/year.
 Different domains (.co.uk, .eu, .ca, .org, etc.) will have a different cost.

-- Some hosting providers may include a free domain when you purchase hosting, either the first year free or free while subscription is active.
+- Some hosting providers may include a free domain when you purchase hosting, either the first year free or free while the subscription is active.

 - Required: You will need hosting compatible with WordPress: